white-noise/faye/README.md

 # project faye

 ## next steps
-- fixing css for mobile, and paring down all css to minimal needed (i.e., genericize)
+- fixing css for mobile (especially when hiding elements), and paring down all css to minimal needed (i.e., genericize)
 - specifically some of the :hover behavior is wonky right now
 - including home buttons in relevant pages
 - enabling smart back-paging (i.e., return to proper page of paginator object)